 When I saw the crepes with pulled pork, nothing else mattered.
 The dish was deconstructed with crepes on the left side of the plate and a portion of pulled pork on the right with a tomato and courgette salad in the middle.
 The pork sent me right back home to the South.
 I wrapped some pork in the crepe and I was in heaven.
 I felt the salad could have used some seasoning and maybe a splash of vinegar so I left that, knowing I had another dish coming.

-Having two appetisers seemed like a good idea to Jan too and she and John both wanted the chicken pate with orange marmalade.
+Having two appetisers seemed like a good idea to everyone and they both wanted the chicken pate with orange marmalade.

 I tasted Jan’s chicken pate and it was flavourful and creamy with the tart marmalade making a party in my mouth.
-John thought the chicken pate was delicious too.
+She thought the it was delicious too.

 Jan and I both wanted the twice baked cheese souffle over beetroot.
 It’s one of those dishes that might not be all that beautiful but we swooned at the first bite.
 The soufflé was light and cheesy and just what we’d hoped for.
 It sat on a dish of roasted beetroot and beetroot cream and candied walnuts.
 I love beetroot and didn’t think it was possible to have too much of it but the lightness of the soufflé against the really firm beetroot seemed odd in my mouth.
 I had two tiny pieces of walnut and the dish could have used more of that and less of the beetroot we thought.
 That said, we both enjoyed it and sent back no soufflé and only a little beetroot.

-John ordered the char-grilled eye fillet steak that was served on top of mashed potatoes along with sauteed bacon, peas, brussels sprouts and eschallots.
-The steak was perfectly cooked and he cleaned his plate.
+Isn’t this char-grilled eye fillet steak lovely?
+It was served on top of mashed potatoes along with sauteed bacon, peas, brussels sprouts and eschallots.
+The steak was perfectly cooked and the plate was clean.

 David ordered the fish from the lunch special ($30) and he said it was cooked to perfection – soft, flaky and very tasty.